Note: You can access the applicable DOC policies by clicking on Policies under the About Us tab.

 facility, DOC staff will inform all sex offenders required to register pursuant to SDCL§§ 22-2B1-1 thru

 22-24B-14 of their duty to register and inform them of the community safety zone restrictions (See

 SDCL § 22-24B-13).
 This shall include all offenders who are:

 4. Granted Work Release/CTP

 5. Or any other unescorted access to the community

 Those required to register as sex offenders may NOT establish a residence or reside within a "community safety zone".
 The community safety zone is 500 feet from the facilities and grounds of any school, public park, public playground, or public pool.

 Is there a list of all of the registered sex offenders available to the public?

-Yes.
-Beginning on July 1, 2006, the Attorney General's Office and Division of Criminal Investigation added a state-wide sex offender registry to the state's web site.
+Yes, the state-wide sex offender registry is available on the Attorney General's Office and Division of Criminal Investigation web site.
 You can view the South Dakota Sex Offender registry at http://sor.sd.gov.